MLBAMGames/MLBGames/README.md

 In the release page, [download](#download) the complete version includes:

 - Our proxy [mlbam-proxy](https://github.com/MLBAMGames/go-mlbam-proxy)
+- Our Windows-Hosts-File editor [mlbam-host](https://github.com/MLBAMGames/go-mlbam-hosts) (if you have issues with our proxy)
 - Our app upater
 - Media player MPV
 - Streamer Streamlink